iwi/linkatos/README.md

 When the bot is invited to a channel it automatically caches the urls that are posted.

-Use a :+1: reaction to the message where the url was posted the bot stores the url into a Firebase database.
+Use a :+1: reaction to the message where the url was posted for the bot to store the url into a Firebase database.

-Use a :-1: reaction to the message where the url was posted the bot ignores that url.
+Use a :-1: reaction to the message where the url was posted for the bot to ignore that url.

 Use `@linkatos list` to ask linkatos to list all cached urls that have not yet been stored or ignored.